-- ½ tbsp dry yeast or 10 g fresh yeast
+- ½ tablespoon dry yeast or 10 g fresh yeast

-- First activate the yeast by stirring it into 3 tbsp of warm / luke warm water (not hot), let it rest for 10 - 15 minutes
+- First activate the yeast by stirring it into 3 tablespoon of warm / luke warm water (not hot), let it rest for 10 - 15 minutes

 - Combine all the dry ingredients, and make a well in the middle.